Omar Mohamed (gymnast)

 Omar Mohamed Fathy (عمرو محمد فتحي, born 10 February 1999) is an Egyptian artistic gymnast.
-He is a four-time African all-around champion (2018, 2021, 2023, 2024), and he competed at the 2020 and 2024 Summer Olympics.
+He is a five-time African all-around champion (2018, 2021, 2023, 2024, 2026), the 2026 Mediterranean Games all-around bronze medalist, and he competed at the 2020 and 2024 Olympic Games.

-Career
+Gymnastics career

-2017–18
+2017–2018

 Mohamed made his World Championships debut in 2017 and finished 59th in the all-around during the qualification round.

 Mohamed competed at the 2018 Stella Zakharova Cup and finished fourth on the pommel horse, fifth on the vault, and sixth on the parallel bars.
 He won the all-around gold medal at the 2018 African Championships, and the Egyptian team won the silver medal behind Algeria.
 In the event finals, he won gold on the floor exercise, silver on the vault, and bronze on the parallel bars.
 He then represented Egypt at the 2018 Mediterranean Games, finished seventh with his teammates.

-2019–21
+2019–2021

 At the 2019 Voronin Cup, Mohamed won a silver medal on the parallel bars and placed fourth on the horizontal bar.

 Mohamed finished seventh in the parallel bars final at the 2021 Cairo World Challenge Cup.
 Then at the Doha World Cup, he finished eighth in the horizontal bar final.
 He won the all-around title at the 2021 African Championships and earned a continental berth for the Olympic Games.
 He then competed at the 2020 Summer Olympics.
 He finished 51st in the all-around during the qualification round.
 After the Olympics, he competed at the 2021 World Championships on floor exercise, rings, parallel bars, and horizontal bar, but he did not advance to any finals.